djong1/gp3s-trackuploadAPI/README.md

 ### Building your app ###

-Follow this article to retrieve an access token and Refresh Token to validate if the provided information is correct.
+Follow the steps below to retrieve an access token and Refresh Token to validate if the provided information is correct.
 After validation you can use Oauth 2.0 specifications to implement it in your own application.
-Make sure you utelize the refresh token. see for more details:  [article](https://vmsdurano.com/requesting-access-token-from-azure-b2c-with-pkce-using-postman/)

 Endpoints:
 1. Authorize Url - This is the endpoint to initiate an authorization for the  Upload API: https://gpsspeedsurfingb2c.b2clogin.com/gpsspeedsurfingb2c.onmicrosoft.com/oauth2/v2.0/authorize?p=B2C_1_signin